Light-induced spin-polarized desorption of Rb atoms from Co surfaces

+Note that our method detects only $^{85}$Rb atoms in the $F=3$ state, and that the spin polarization of desorbed atoms in the $F=2$ state remains unknown.
+However, the amount of spin transferred to atoms that are desorbing is presumably independent of hyperfine status.
+Therefore, our results may well-represent the spin polarization of all desorbed atoms.
+It is important to note that DFT results do not exclude the possibility of mechanisms other than those described above.
+In particular, the electron and spin dynamics during the desorption process remain a matter of speculation.
+To clarify these in more detail, systematic studies are required, such as comparing the desorption cross sections, velocity distributions, and spin polarizations of desorbed atoms under pulsed light irradiation at various wavelengths.
+This will be the focus of the next stage of our research.

 In conclusion, the spin polarization of Rb atoms that desorbed from a spin-polarized fcc-Co (110) surface upon UV-light irradiation was investigated using an experimental method that used spin-selective optical detection of desorbed Rb atoms, and DFT calculations.
-The results imply that desorption was driven by a non-thermal mechanism involving spin-polarized charge transfer between the surface and the adsorbates, triggering spin polarization of the desorbed atoms.
+We found that Rb atoms desorbed from the Co surface is spin-polarized, which is in contrast to the case of thermal desorption of Rb from Fe$_3$O$_4$\cite{asakawa2023optical}.
+This result, together with the decrease in the desorption velocity with time, suggests that the desorption of Rb from the Co surface is driven by a non-thermal mechanism involving spin-polarized charge transfer between the surface and the adsorbates, triggering spin polarization of the desorbed atoms.
 These results demonstrate that this method for measuring the spin polarization of desorbed atoms provides insights into the mechanisms of adsorption and light-induced desorption from spin-polarized surfaces.
 In research on surface desorption processes, the spin state of desorbed atoms has long remained unclear due to the lack of a suitable detection method\cite{HIROSE20072740}.
 This has posed a major obstacle to elucidating surface chemical reactions involving spins.
-The present result demonstrated that our method can detect the spin polarization of desorbed atoms.
-This will contribute to the development of catalysts for spin-related catalytic reactions such as oxygen-evolution reactions\cite{ren2021spin,bian2022hybrid}.
+The results presented here demonstrate that our method can detect spin transfer during desorption.
+Although this approach is applicable only when desorbing atoms can be optically detected, it holds significant potential to address fundamental questions on spin behavior during charge transfer in adsorption and desorption processes.
+Furthermore, it may elucidate spin-related surface reactions, such as the promotion of ferromagnetic catalysts by alkali metal adsorption\cite{cao2022spin,cao2023spin,zhang2024spin}.
 In addition, the phenomenon of light-induced spin-polarized desorption can potentially be applied to polarized atomic sources.

 The data that support the findings of this article are openly available at \cite{dataset}.